-For those who are unfamiliar with Branson, Indian Point is located about 7 miles west of Branson off Highway 76 and at the end of Indian Point Road.
-As one turns off Highway 76 toward Indian Point, he must drive past Silver Dollar City, one of mid-America’s best theme parks.
-It was founded in 1960 and is an 1880’s theme park that is family friendly and attracts many thousands of visitors to the area each year.
+For those who are unfamiliar with Branson Indian Point is located about seven miles west of Branson off Highway 76 and at the end of Indian Point Road.
+As one turns off Highway 76 toward Indian Point he must drive past Silver Dollar City, one of mid-America’s best theme parks.
+It was founded in 1960, and is an 1880’s theme park which is family friendly and attracts hundreds of thousands of visitors to the area each year.

-When we discovered the Branson area and subsequently the Rock Lane Lodge, we were introduced to the traffic jams of the area that seemed unusual for a place with such a small year-round population.
+When we discovered the Branson area and subsequently the Rock Lane Lodge we were introduced to the traffic jams of the area which seemed unusual for a place with such a small year-round population.
 Highway 76 which is affectionately known as “The Strip” is also known as the world’s largest parking lot because of the continuous flow of traffic at a very slow pace.
-Much to our delight we discovered that from Silver Dollar City to the Rock Lane Lodge there is very little traffic, so that whenever we wanted to visit the “City” we didn’t have to face those traffic jams.
+Much to our delight we discovered the road from Silver Dollar City to the Rock Lane Lodge has very little traffic, so whenever we wanted to visit SDC we didn’t have to face the traffic jams.
 We seemingly had the best of both worlds.

 On our first visit to the City we discovered the Tintype Studio, where 1880-vintage photos were made and had our first of many annual photos taken.
 In the photo above I was dressed as a stern-faced preacher-father, ruling over his flock with the Bible and a long-barreled pistol.
 Cathy was the beautiful, well dressed matriarch surrounded by her dutiful daughters and slightly rebellious son toting his jug of moonshine.
-The collection of photos made through the years are treasures to all of us; and occasionally when the entire family gets together and those photos are brought out, the grandchildren are amused at the sight of their parents in funny costumes.
+The collection of photos made through the years are treasures to all of us, and occasionally when we’re together will bring out the photos and have a good laugh.
+The grandchildren seem to be amused at the sight of their parents in funny costumes.

-In visiting Silver Dollar City today, one finds a number of new attractions including at least 4 world-class rides that make me queezy just watching.
-If those had been available when our children were much younger, I feel certain they would have wanted to ride them multiple times.
+In visiting Silver Dollar City today one finds a number of new attractions including at least four world-class rides which make me queasy just watching.
+If those had been available when our children were younger I feel certain they would have wanted to ride them multiple times.
 I suppose we would have had to take some additional older family member to accompany them, because under no circumstance would Cathy nor I have voluntarily gotten on even one of them.
-The City, despite the expansion has not lost the charm of its’ early days and is a credit to the foresight of the Herschend Family Entertainment Corporation who own and manage the attraction.
+Despite the expansion the City has not lost the charm of its’ early days and is a credit to the foresight of the Herschend Family Entertainment Corporation who own and manage the attraction.
 It is still a fun family park!

 An interesting conversation I had one morning with one of the managers of the Rock Lane Lodge involved health care.
-I asked him, “If one of our family had a health issue, would you recommend our using the local hospital (Skaggs Hospital)?”
-He replied, “If you have a cold or need a few stitches, I would let them take care of it at Skaggs.
-If it is more than that, I would recommend bypassing them and going to Springfield.”
-I had no idea that 35 years later I would be a staff member of Skaggs Regional Medical Center which offered full service treatment, and what I consider excellent medical care.
-We are very grateful God moved us to Branson, Missouri to spend our latter years.
-We still enjoy Silver Dollar City!
+I asked him, “If one of our family had a health issue, would you recommend using the local hospital (Skaggs Hospital)?”
+He replied, “If you have a cold or need a few stitches I would let them take care of it at Skaggs.
+If it is more serious illness or injury, I would recommend bypassing them and going to Springfield.”
+I had no idea thirty-five years later I would be a staff member of Skaggs Regional Medical Center which offered full service treatment, and what I consider excellent medical care.
+The hospital was bought by the Cox Health System and is now call Cox South Branson.